Reviewing published scientific material and writing reports are vital skills needed by the epidemiologists or other

-health managers in order to update their knowledge and share their findings with the other health care personnel.
+public health managers in order to update their knowledge and share their findings with the other health care

 Part 1: Scientific material published in journals, technical reports and print media are vital sources of information.

-before adapting it into practice.
-To develop this skill, this unit begins with a series of lectures on searching biomedical
+evidence before adapting it into practice.
+To develop this skill, this unit begins with a series of lectures on searching

-literature and critical reading.
-This is followed by assignments and group discussions focusing on critically reading of
+biomedical literature and critical reading.
+This is followed by assignments and group discussions focusing on critically

-published material, while identifying strengths and weaknesses in methodology, analysis, results, discussion, conclusion and
+reading of published material, while identifying strengths and weaknesses in methodology, analysis, results,

-peer-reviewed journals and universities.
-But in this unit, emphasis will be placed on preparing academically less rigorous
+the peer-reviewed journals and universities.
+But in this unit, emphasis will be placed on preparing academically less

-but clearly written reports for timely feedback of the results of their investigations to practicing health professionals and
+rigorous but clearly written reports for timely feedback of the results of their investigations to practicing health

 At the end of this course unit residents should be able to